-At any point, parents or guardians can request to meet with an AK Child & Family medical provider to discuss medications as needed.
+At any point, parents or guardians can request to meet with an AK Child & Family medical provider or community provider to discuss medications as needed.
 Parents or guardians are also invited to participate in Plan of Care meetings, where medication efficacy and potential changes to student medications are discussed among members of a multidisciplinary care team.

-4. General Program
+3. General Program